rubyfu/RubyFu/en/contribution.md

 - Copy and paste the content of `en/` folder to your language folder, then translate it.
 - Create a Pull Request (PR)

-Please make sure that mark the repository as **Watch** to make your translated efforts uptodate
+Please make sure that mark the repository as **Watch** to make your translated efforts up-to-date

 ### General Contribution
 General contribution might be topic requests, proofreading, spilling, book organization and style.
 All these contributions are welcome however has to be discussed on [Rubyfu issues][7] especially things regarding to topics and/or book organization and styling.
 At the same time don't hesitate to report even single word observation about the book, it's for you at the end of the day.